 Historical findings suggest the Brunei kingdom began more than 1,500 years ago and was referred to as Puni or Puli in ancient Chinese texts.
 In the 14th Century, the country’s first ruler Awang Alak Betatar embraced the Islamic faith and changed his name to Sultan Muhammad Shah.
 As a territory administered by a Muslim government, subsequent Brunei sovereigns became known as Sultans.

-The Golden Age coincided with the rule of both Sultan Bolkiah and Sultan Hassan.
-These rulers were able to expand Brunei’s territory and extend its cultural influence.
-Additionally, the rulers pioneered Brunei’s Royal Court to its full grandeur and brilliance, rivalling other monarchies.
+The country’s Golden Age commenced in the 16th Century, reaching eminence when Brunei’s power was recognised throughout Borneo, the Sulu Archipelago and the Southern Philippines.
+The Golden Age coincided with the rule of Sultan Bolkiah and Sultan Hassan.
+During this period, both rulers were able to expand Brunei’s territory and extend its cultural influence.
+The two Sultans also pioneered Brunei’s Royal Court to its full grandeur and brilliance, rivalling other monarchies.

-Copyright 1993 Borneo Bulletin Yearbook 2019 All rights reserved.
+Copyright 1993 Borneo Bulletin Yearbook All rights reserved.